Grand Opera House York

-Guide, hearing and other working dogs are welcome in all parts of the theatre.
-If you wish to bring your guide or hearing dog to the theatre, please advise the Box Office when booking your tickets.
+Assistance Dogs - Assistance dogs are welcome in all parts of the theatre.
+If you wish to bring your assistance dog to the theatre, please advise the Box Office when booking your tickets.
 Your dog is welcome to sit with you in the auditorium however please note that some shows include special effects, e.g. strobe lighting, smoke, pyrotechnics and loud bangs.
-Alternatively we can organise for a member of staff to care for your dog during the performance and provide them with some drinking water.
+Alternatively, we can organise for a member of staff to care for your dog during the performance and provide them with some drinking water.